KLab-UT/CatPop/README.md

 4. CatPop will notify you the process was initialized, and once finished, you will see a message describing the names of the output files.

+### Outputs

 The outputs of this program is as follows:
 * p-value plot
 * Ecotype comparison of within and between plot
 * results.txt, which will list all the genes and their related p-values